edsnider/latestversionplugin/README.md

 ```

 - `appName` should be the app's **bundle identifier** (`CFBundleIdentifier`) on iOS/macOS and the app's **package name** on Android.
+- This method is not currently supported on UWP.
+Only `GetLatestVersionNumber()` is supported.

 ### Open app in public store